June 2020 Propeller

 And please continue the movement by challenging your classmates to support this cause.
 You can make a video and post on social media like many alumni have done, or simply make a call and connect us with others in your Tiger family so that we can connect as many patients to their families as possible.

-Posted by tmswift about 2 years ago.
+Posted by tmswift over 2 years ago.

 Donate your old smart phone to Connect For COVID-19!

 Imagine you are alone in a hospital, in quarantine, and you can’t even connect with family and friends because you don’t have a smart phone…

 At virus hotspots across the country, countless patients - especially elderly and low-income - are suffering in social isolation without a smart device to stay connected to their families and communities.
 Sunny Sandhu (class of 2020) has come up with a wonderful service project, "Connect for COVID-19", and he has enlisted his classmates and alumni to help him.

 “Connect for COVID-19” (www.connectforcovid19.com) collects donations of smart devices (smartphones, tablets, laptops, spare chargers, unused earbuds) from individuals and organizations.
 These donations give digital access for vulnerable populations (seniors, low-income, etc.) helping tackle the social isolation of COVID-19 patients in hospitals and other care facilities.
 These donations also enable remote access for medical staff on the frontlines.
 These intrepid, masked students work with hospitals and nursing homes across the country to ensure donated devices go to the people that need it most as they fight COVID-19.

 It's so easy - fill out a form, take a photo of your devices and chargers, and then volunteers come to your house to pick up the devices.
 Yeah, in the Princeton area they make it ridiculously easy.
 They make it contact free too.

 For outside the Princeton area, if you submit the donation form online, they will provide donation mailing instructions.